adultdate/filament-calendar/README.md

 ### Event Click

-An event click event is triggered when an event is clicked in the calendar.
+An event click event is triggered when an event is clicked in the filament-calendar.

 To handle event clicks, first enable them by overriding the `eventClickEnabled` property: